 Video-based methods provide another important avenue for traffic anomaly detection.
 Deep learning pipelines that integrate convolutional neural networks, long short-term memory networks (LSTMs), and fuzzy reasoning have been developed to capture spatiotemporal cues for accidents and near-misses in traffic streams~\cite{khan2022anomaly}.
 Rough–fuzzy models and temporal attention mechanisms further extend these capabilities to structured video summarization and anomaly classification~\cite{pramanik2022traffic,natha2025deep}.
 Moreover, edge–server architectures have been introduced to support the detection of abnormal pedestrian behaviors in large-scale closed-circuit television environments, enabling scalable and real-time analysis~\cite{song2024pedestrian}.

-Beyond video analytics, researchers have applied anomaly detection to multivariate time-series data collected from roadway sensors.
-Federated learning has been leveraged to enable distributed anomaly detection while preserving data privacy by avoiding raw data sharing~\cite{du2023federated}.
-Unsupervised learning methods have been adopted to handle IoT-based sensing streams~\cite{belay2023unsupervised, cherdo2023unsupervised}, while adaptive graph-learning frameworks with time-aware attention have been proposed to capture evolving correlations in traffic networks~\cite{wu2023agtad}.
-In addition, contrastive representation learning has been explored to improve model robustness under limited supervision~\cite{zamanzadeh2025dacad}.

-Despite these advances, challenges remain.
-Most studies rely on passive video or sensor data, where anomalies occur opportunistically and cannot be systematically controlled, making reproducibility a persistent concern~\cite{chew2024survey, zhang2024urban}.
-This limits fair evaluation, validation, and generalization, as results often depend on rare events, localized conditions, or dataset-specific artifacts rather than the method itself.
-For example, video and sensor-driven studies capture anomalies only when they happen to occur, preventing consistent benchmarking.
-This lack of repeatability reduces reliability and slows progress toward robust models.
-Furthermore, anomaly detection and prediction are often treated in isolation rather than within an integrated pipeline combining controlled perturbation, structured logging, and forecasting~\cite{michielsen2024history}.

 In this paper, we propose a simulation-based framework that unifies anomaly generation, metric logging, and predictive modeling.